mjordan/larkm/README.md

 If you omit the `shoulder`, the configured default shoulder will be used.
 If you omit the `identifier`, larkm will mint one using the first 12 characters (minus the hypen at position 9) of a v4 UUID it generates.

 All responses to a POST will include in their body the values values provided in the POST request, plus any default values for missing body fields.
-The `where` value will be identical to the provided `ark_string` and cannot be populated on its own.
-Metadata values not provided will get the ERC ":at" ("the real value is at the given URL or identifier") value:
+The `where` value will be populuated with the "erc_where" resolver hostname plus the provided `ark_string` (in other words, a fully resolvable version of the ARK) and cannot be populated directly.
+Metadata values not provided will get the ERC ":at" (signifying "the real value is at the given URL or identifier") value:

-`{"ark":{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "ark_string":"ark:45454/s1fde97fb3634b","target":"https://digital.lib.sfu.ca", "who":":at", "when":":at", "where":"ark:12345/s1fde97fb3634b", "what":":at"}, "urls":{"local":"https://resolver.myorg.net/ark:12345/s1fde97fb3634b","global":"https://n2t.net/ark:99999/s1fde97fb3634b"}}`
+`{"ark":{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "ark_string":"ark:45454/s1fde97fb3634b","target":"https://digital.lib.sfu.ca", "who":":at", "when":":at", "where":"https://resolver.myorg.net/ark:12345/s1fde97fb3634b", "what":":at"}, "urls":{"local":"https://resolver.myorg.net/ark:12345/s1fde97fb3634b","global":"https://n2t.net/ark:99999/s1fde97fb3634b"}}`

-Also included in the response are values for global and local `urls`.
+Also included in the response are values for global and local `urls`, but not the erc_where URL since it is available in the `where` property in the ERC metadata.

 ### Retrieving all of an ARK's properties

-The presence of the `?info` parameter returns only an ARK's ERC metadata, but it is possible to return all of the data associated with an ARK.
+The presence of the `?info` parameter returns only an ARK's ERC metadata, but it is possible for authenticated clients to request all of the data associated with an ARK.
 The most common use case for this ability is to populate a CRUD form in an external management tool.

 To get all of the data associated with an ARK, authenticated clients can issue a GET request to the `/larkm/` endpoint specifying the ARK string, e.g., `/larkm/ark:/99999/s1cea8e7f31c84`.
 The JSON response will contain all of the ARK's properties: